JackTYM/MarketShark/README.md

 ## Features

-- Automated item purchasing on Hypixel Skyblock using the CoflNet websocket
+- Automated item purchasing on Hypixel using the CoflNet websocket
 - Backend server integration for remote control
 - Remote Start/Stop functionality
 - Discord bot integration for command and control